jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-03.md

 ---

 When they emerged from the bathroom, Ethan and Jordan were waiting in the hallway.
-Ethan looked marginally betterless pale, breathing normal, though his eyes were red.
+Ethan looked marginally better—less pale, breathing normal, though his eyes were red.

 He saw Sophia and immediately crossed to her.
 No hesitation.
 Just walked right up and pulled her into his arms, holding her tight.